-Use Form 1040 Schedule D and the new Form 8949 to report capital gains from sale or exchange of personal property.
+Use Form 1040 Schedule D and the new Form 8949 to report capital gains from the sale or exchange of personal property.

-The adjusted basis of personal property is the original cost or other value of the property as determined under the tax law, adjusted for subsequent changes (see pages 11 through 13 for a discussion of "basis").
+The adjusted basis of personal property is the original cost or other value of the property as determined under the tax law, adjusted for subsequent changes (see pages 12 through 14 for a discussion of basis).

-The amount of capital gains from sales of personal property is determined by subtracting the property's adjusted basis and selling expenses from the gross sale proceeds.
+To calculate the amount of capital gains made from the sale of personal property, subtract the property's adjusted basis and selling expenses from the gross sale proceeds.